conan-io/docs/reference/conanfile/attributes.rst

 .. warning::

     This is an **experimental** feature subject to breaking changes in future releases.
+Although this is an experimental feature, the use of the feature using ``scm_to_conandata`` is considered stable.

 Used to clone/checkout a repository.
 It is a dictionary with the following possible values: